Optimal Control of Multiclass Fluid Queueing Networks: A Machine Learning Approach: Introduction

 Mathematically, optimal control of MFQNETs falls into a subclass of infinite dimensional linear optimization models known as separated continuous linear programs (SCLPs).
 Several researchers have investigated the theoretical properties of SCLPs, such as \citep{AndNashPer1983, Pullan1995, Pullan1996, Pullan1997}. \citep{avrambertsimasricard} find closed-form optimal policies for specific MFQNETs using optimality conditions from optimal control theory.
 Other works have proposed numerical algorithms for solving SCLPs. \citep{Pullan1993a, Pullan2002, LuoBertsimas} develop algorithms based on discretization, while \citep{Weiss2008ASB, evgenyweiss2021} propose simplex-like methods. \citep{FleiSethu2005, BampouKuhn2012} propose polynomial-time approximation algorithms.

-Despite significant efforts in the field and its practical applications, optimal control of MFQNETs remains a challenging computational task.
-Moreover, current algorithms typically provide only numerical solutions, making it difficult to gain insight into the underlying structure of the optimal policy.
+Despite significant efforts in the field and its practical applications, the optimal control of MFQNETs remains a challenging computational task.
+Moreover, in practice, one often needs to solve MFQNET control problems with different initial states repeatedly.
+Since numerical algorithms for SCLPs generate only a single trajectory from a specific initial state, addressing multiple instances requires repeated use of these algorithms.
+This approach is intractable for large networks and are not feasible in real-time settings.
+Therefore, computing an optimal policy that maps the state vector to the corresponding optimal control vector across the entire state space is possibly the only computationally tractable alternative.

 Recently, there has been growing interest in applying machine learning techniques to solve challenging optimization and control problems.
 For instance, \citep{Khalili2016, Alvarez2017AML,OPT, Voice, Prune, cauligi2021coco} propose machine learning-based approaches to mixed-integer optimization. \cite{ARO} develop a method to solve two-stage adaptive robust optimization problems using machine learning.
 Machine learning has been used for hyperparameter tuning in optimization algorithms as well \citep{Hutter2011, Balcan2020LearningTO}.
 For queueing network control, reinforcement learning methods are proposed in \citep{Raeis2021QueueLearningAR, Bai2019, Dai2022}.
-Although these approaches have shown to be effective in addressing computational challenges, it can be difficult to provide theoretical guarantees that the machine learning methods lead to optimal solutions.
+See also \citep{bps18, dk18}, where interpretable reinforcement learning methods are proposed.
+Although these approaches have shown to be effective in addressing computational challenges, it is often difficult to provide theoretical guarantees that the machine learning methods {can learn exact optimal policies.}

-In this paper, we present a novel approach that leverages machine learning to solve MFQNET control problems.
-The MFQNET control problem we consider is the fluid analog of the sequencing problem in MQNETs.
-The sequencing problem in MQNETs is a stochastic and discrete control problem that involves deciding which class of jobs to process at each server at any given time, with the aim of minimizing the expected total cost.
+In this paper, we present a novel approach that leverages machine learning to solve MFQNET control problems with varying initial states.
+The MFQNET control problem we consider is the fluid analog of the sequencing problem in multiclass queueing networks.
+The sequencing problem in multiclass queueing networks is a stochastic and discrete control problem that involves deciding which class of jobs to process at each server at any given time, with the aim of minimizing the expected total cost.
 We formulate the fluid analog of this problem as a SCLP problem and propose a machine learning-based algorithm to address it.

 We solve multiple MFQNET control problems and use the resulting numerical solutions to learn an optimal policy.
 The machine learning algorithm we use is Optimal Classification Trees with hyperplane splits (OCT-H) proposed by \citep{OCT, MLOPT}.
 OCT-H is a classification algorithm that partitions the feature space using hyperplanes and assigns a prediction to each region.
 We prove that OCT-H can learn exact optimal policies for the MFQNET control problems.